MerylMalezieux/merylmalezieux.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a systems neuroscientist passionate about brain-body interactions and interoception.
+I am a neuroscientist passionate about brain-body interactions, emotions and interoception.

-I was born in Bordeaux, in the south-west of France, where I grew up and completed my PhD before moving to Munich to work at the Max Planck Institute.
+I was born in Bordeaux, in the south-west of France, where I grew up and completed my PhD before moving to Munich to work at the Max Planck Institute in the Emotion Research Department.
+Here, I study how signals from the heart are processed in the brain, and how this influences emotion states.

-I very much love food and cooking, and went on a multi-year long quest to find the best croissant and best cocktail bar in Munich.
-I'll happily share my insights if asked!

-I enjoy reading and discussing books with my book club friends, listening to podcasts (a few of my favorites are Heavyweight, Reply All, Science vs, Good Hang).
-I dabble in bouldering, working consistently to fight my fear of heights.
-Can't tell if it's working but I'm having fun!
+I enjoy food and cooking, and went on a multi-year long quest to find the best croissant and best cocktail bar in Munich.
+I also enjoy reading and discussing books with my book club friends, listening to podcasts (a few of my favorites are Heavyweight, Reply All, Science vs, Good Hang).

-This picture of me was taken at the Snoqualmie Falls, which I visited in 2025.
-As a Twin Peaks fan, this was definetely one goal off my bucket list.
+This picture was taken at the Snoqualmie Falls, which I visited in 2025.
+As a Twin Peaks fan, this was incredible to see in real life.

 <!-- For decades (centuries?), neuroscientists have studied the brain entirely in isolation from the body it is attached to. -->
 <!-- However, we all know how much the way we feel inside can impact our judgement, mood or emotions.
 In the common language, we often use bodily sensations as a way to describe emotions: "my heart started racing", "I felt butterflies in my stomach", "I had an instant gut feeling", "she was breathtaking"... -->